ignorantshr/vscode-timestamp-helper-plus/README.md

 - guess second or millisecond automatically.
 - provide some commands to add or alter timestamps.

+The following enhancements are available:

+- Support for hover display list customization
+- Support customization of output timestamp unit

 ### Hover Display

-Vscode configuration: `timestamp-helper.format`, default to `YYYY-MM-DD HH:mm:ss`, get format patterns [here](https://dayjs.gitee.io/docs/en/display/format)
+Vscode configuration: `timestamp-helper-plus.format`, default to `YYYY-MM-DD HH:mm:ss`, get format patterns [here](https://dayjs.gitee.io/docs/en/display/format)

+The following enhancements are available:

+The list of timestamps can be customized in the configuration by `<name>:<time difference from UTC in seconds>`.

 ### Change Your Timestamp

 * command: `transfer timestamp`
 * keybinding: `alt+t alt+t`

+The following enhancements are available:

+- Default timestamp units can be set in the configuration

 #### examples

 * modify the timestamp in selections to 1 day, 5 hours and 3 minutes later: `1d5h3m later`
-* insert a timestamp for a specified timing: `$2020-09-12T08:09:26` (millisecond is used by default, you can use $ in front of the timing to turn to second)
+* insert a timestamp for a specified timing: `$2020-09-12T08:09:26` (The default timestamp unit for insertion is seconds, use `#` to change it to milliseconds, or set the default unit in the configuration)
 * insert a timestamp for a specified UTC timing: `%2020-09-12T08:09:26`
 * insert a timestamp 1 week and 5 hours ago from the current time: `1w5h ago from now`